johngrant4est/pom_prescribing_guidance/README.md

 There is a live demo here :
 https://www.scata.org.uk/projects/pom_prescribe
 We require further input to refine the more complex drug instructions e.g. insulin and anti-thrombotics.
 We also need to include stuff like timing of limb and neuraxial blocks in relation to anti-thrombotics.
+I have excluded the back-end management system and the libraries for sending mail (PHPMailer) and creating PDFs (FPDF).
+These are freely available.